VeryCrazyDog/socketio-gol/README.md

 	to `development`.

+## Known issues
+- When player add cells to the world, it is possible that those new cells disappeared for a short period of time because the world is updated before those new cells arrived to server.

 ## TODO
 Below are items which are currently missing and can be further enhanced.
 - Features
 	- World size configuration
 	- Adjustable world update interval
+	- World reset button
 - UX
 	- Pause and resume of world update, so that player can add the cell pattern as they wanted.